jimdigriz/oauth2-worker/README.md

  * `client_id` to use with your application
  * your API endpoints must return CORS headers for 401 errors
      * this really only causes a problem when you administratively expire access tokens
-     * the worker will not fetch new tokens until the original expiry time of the access token has elapsed
+     * without this the worker will not fetch fresh tokens until after the original expiry time has elapsed

 # Usage